 RoleBinding instead of

 in each namespace Spinnaker will manage.
 You can read about the difference

-apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: spinnaker-role rules: - apiGroups: [""] resources: ["namespaces", "configmaps", "events", "replicationcontrollers", "serviceaccounts", "pods/logs"] verbs: ["get", "list"] - apiGroups: [""] resources: ["pods", "pods/portforward", "services", "secrets"] verbs: ["*"] - apiGroups: ["autoscaling"] resources: ["horizontalpodautoscalers"] verbs: ["list", "get"] - apiGroups: ["apps"] resources: ["controllerrevisions", "statefulsets"] verbs: ["list"] - apiGroups: ["extensions", "app"] resources: ["deployments", "replicasets", "ingresses", "daemonsets"] verbs: ["*"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: spinnaker-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: spinnaker-role subjects: - namespace: default kind: ServiceAccount name: spinnaker-service-account --- apiVersion: v1 kind: ServiceAccount metadata: name: spinnaker-service-account namespace: default
+apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: spinnaker-role rules: - apiGroups: [""] resources: ["namespaces", "configmaps", "events", "replicationcontrollers", "serviceaccounts", "pods/logs"] verbs: ["get", "list"] - apiGroups: [""] resources: ["pods", "pods/portforward", "services", "services/proxy", "secrets"] verbs: ["*"] - apiGroups: ["autoscaling"] resources: ["horizontalpodautoscalers"] verbs: ["list", "get"] - apiGroups: ["apps"] resources: ["controllerrevisions", "statefulsets"] verbs: ["list"] - apiGroups: ["extensions", "app"] resources: ["deployments", "replicasets", "ingresses", "daemonsets"] verbs: ["*"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: spinnaker-role-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: spinnaker-role subjects: - namespace: default kind: ServiceAccount name: spinnaker-service-account --- apiVersion: v1 kind: ServiceAccount metadata: name: spinnaker-service-account namespace: default

-First, make sure that the provider is enabled:
+Make sure that the provider is enabled:

 hal config provider kubernetes enable

-Now, assuming you have a Docker Registry account named
+Assuming you have a Docker Registry account named

-run the following
+my-docker-registry, run the following

 halcommand to add that to your list of Kubernetes accounts:

 hal config provider kubernetes account add my-k8s-account \ --docker-registries my-docker-registry